invariant-labs/docs/docs/invariant_points/espools.md

 **After TGE (price drop to $0.48)** – The position is inactive because the ES price is now below my price range.
 All of the USDC I added earlier has been swapped for ES tokens.
 Current position ratio: **USDC 0:100 ES**.

 What happens if the ES price starts going back up?
 The same process, just in reverse: if the price moves above my price range, the position will shift back to **100% USDC**, just as it was when it was originally added.
+Meanwhile, I will be earning a significant amount of **fees**, especially when the price is volatile, as well as **Invariant Points** thanks to adding single-sided liquidity ahead of other users.